BPC-157 vs TB-500: Which Healing Peptide for Your Research?

 BPC-157 (Body Protection Compound-157) is a pentadecapeptide consisting of 15 amino acids.
 It is derived from a protective protein found in human gastric juice.

-BPC-157 has been studied in over 100 research papers for its regenerative properties.
-It works primarily by upregulating growth factor expression (VEGF, EGF) and modulating the nitric oxide system.
+BPC-157 has been studied in over 100 research papers.
+Published mechanistic work has examined upregulation of growth factor expression (VEGF, EGF) and modulation of the nitric oxide system.

 What Is TB-500?